California’s “criminal court process” refers to how a criminal case proceeds, from

 - running a red light, per Vehicle Code 21453 VC.

 Infractions do not lead to imprisonment or probation.
-Thus, a person charged with one does not have the right to a jury trial.
+Thus, if you are charged with one, you do not have the right to a jury trial.
 Trials, rather, are “bench trials” that occur before a judge.

-A person charged with an infraction can hire a defense attorney to assist in the matter.
-But the State is not required to appoint a public defender for representation.
+If you are charged with an infraction, you can hire a defense attorney to assist in the matter.
+Though the State is not required to appoint a public defender for representation.

-Parties can try to contest or fight an infraction at trial with a legal defense.
-But if a person is found guilty, the offense is punishable by a fine.
+You can try to contest or fight an infraction at trial with a legal defense.
+If you are found guilty, the offense is punishable by a fine.
 The maximum amount is $250.1

 The State of California will also report the infraction to the Department of Motor Vehicles (DMV).
-The DMV will then place one or more points on the offender’s driving record.
+The DMV will then place one or more points on your driving record.

 2. What is the criminal court process for a California misdemeanor?